linux-lock/bpflock/README.md

 bpflock keeps the security semantics simple.
 It support three **global** profiles to broadly cover the security sepctrum, and restrict access to specific Linux features.

-Therefore, bpflock creates multiple shared bpf maps under `/sys/fs/bpf/` to store per container profiles.
-The `bpflock_cgroupmap` should be the one that will be used in future to filter per apps, containers and pods.
-The `bpflock_pidnsmap` and `bpflock_netnsmap` are used to only store the host pid and net namespaces.

-* `profile`: this is the global profile that takes one of the followings:
+* `profile`: this is the global profile that can be applied per bpf program, it takes one of the followings:
   - `allow|none|privileged` : they are the same, they define the least secure profile.
 In this profile access is logged and allowed for all processes.
 Useful to log security events.
-  - `baseline` : restrictive profile where access is denied for all processes, except privileged applications and containers that run in the host namespace, or applications that are present in the allow `bpflock_cgroupmap`.
+  - `baseline` : restrictive profile where access is denied for all processes, except privileged applications and containers that run in the host namespaces, or per cgroup allowed profiles in the `bpflock_cgroupmap` bpf map.
   - `restricted` : heavily restricted profile where access is denied for all processes.

 * `Allowed` or `blocked` operations/commands: